Morvarid Petrochemical Company: Operations

 Morvarid Petrochemical Company operates two production units for ethylene and ethylene glycol.
 The ethylene unit has an annual production capacity of 500,000 tons, of which 340,000 tons are used as feedstock for the company's ethylene glycol unit.
 The remaining 160,000 tons are sold to external customers.
 The ethylene unit is supplied with 650,000 tons of ethane annually from other South Pars Special Economic Energy Zone phases.
 The ethylene glycol unit produces 500,000 tons of monoethylene glycol (MEG), 50,000 tons of diethylene glycol (DEG), and 3,400 tons of triethylene glycol (TEG) annually.
 All three products are produced in liquid form.
 The ethylene glycol unit's feedstock includes 340,000 tons of ethylene from the company's ethylene unit and 368,000 tons of oxygen supplied by the Damavand Petrochemical Company.
 Morvarid Petrochemical contributes 35% of Iran's MEG and 6% of its ethylene production.

 Ownership

 Initially, the National Petrochemical Company, a state-owned entity, fully owned Morvarid Petrochemical Company.
 However, on August 7, 2010, the Iranian government transferred more than 40% of the company's shares to Petrofarhang —a holding company owned by staff of Iran's Ministry of Education— as repayment for government debts.
 Today, Petrofarhang (Reserve Fund of the staff of Iranian Ministry of Education) and TAPPICO (a subsidiary of Iran's Social Security Organization) are the company's largest shareholders.

 Sanctions

 In late October 2020, the US Treasury Department sanctioned eight Iranian entities, including Morvarid and Arya Sasol Petrochemicals, for their involvement in purchasing and selling Iranian petrochemical products.
+The US Treasury maintained that the company is part of the global network of entities that the Iranian regime uses to fund terrorist groups.